-Every week I will be sending in a packet my lectures and other materials.
+Every week I will be bringing in a packet in addition to my lectures and our class materials.
 My lectures will be my way of navigating you through our textbook, and should not be used to skip reading the textbook.
 I will give you a ten-thousand-foot view of the material we're covering, work out some examples, and provide you with my personal musing about statistics in general.
-My lectures are way more entertaining in person, but I'll try my best on paper.